heartandhandstraining/heartandhandstraining.github.io/_posts/2020-07-28-The-Earth-Remains-Forever.md

 More spiritual lessons beckon, which I will try to incorporate some technology in sharing.
 Refresh your page to see from start to finish, not much but this may be my finished version of this animation.

-As a child in Sunday school, I really was not excited about going to 'heaven,' because my experiences at the time with life on earth were so amazing living out by the mines outside Jeffrey City, WY.
+As a child in Sunday school, I really was not excited about going to 'heaven,' because my experiences at that time here on earth were so amazing living out by the mines outside Jeffrey City, WY.
 Therefore, I was glad to learn this Bible truth!
 There is so much beauty in nature, and I have always enjoyed learning and doing so many things, so much so that it frustrating that I cannot pursue all subjects of knowledge and skill because I know life is currently limited.
 Learning that life can be forever then lifts that frustration away.
 I will have plenty of time in the future to endlessly pursue anything and everything!

 {::nomarkdown}
 <svg version="1.0"  viewBox="-10 -35 217 217" xmlns="http://www.w3.org/2000/svg" xmlns:cc="http://creativecommons.org/ns#" xmlns:dc="http://purl.org/dc/elements/1.1/" xmlns:rdf="http://www.w3.org/1999/02/22-rdf-syntax-ns#" xmlns:xlink="http://www.w3.org/1999/xlink">